XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 # User research

+**⚠️❗️IMPORTANT INFORMATION**

+I conducted **TWO** rounds of interviews for this project.
+The first round focused on understanding my original target audience, allowing me to refine my storytelling approach and structure before creating the draft. -- I did it during the Monday class with my critique group.
+The second round gathered feedback from individuals who reviewed my initial draft, helping me evaluate its clarity and effectiveness. -- I did it with my friends.

 ## Target audience
-Here I conducted two different interviews, the first one was to better understand my original target audience and, therefore better decide my storytelling flow and method on the draft; the second one was open to people who go through my first version draft.

-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 ### 💪Original Group - Target Audience & User Research Plan💪

-**a.
-The Original Target Audience I Hope to Reach Out**
+**The Original Target Audience I Hope to Reach Out**

-My projet target audience consists of individuals with very little knowledge of scientific weight loss and fitness.
+My project target audience consists of individuals with very little knowledge of scientific weight loss and fitness.
 Their understanding of weight loss primarily comes from social media, short videos, and online articles.

 Typically, they:
 - Seek rapid weight loss results (hoping to see significant weight changes in a short time)